hwar042/cruise-controller/README.md

-# cruise-controller
+# Cruise Controller
-COMPSYS 723 Assignment 2: Implementation of a basic cruise controller in Esterel
+COMPSYS 723 Assignment 2: Implementation of a basic cruise controller in Esterel\
+***Authors: Harrison Warahi (hwar042), Cassandra D'Souza (cdso559)***

+*This project was created for an assessment at The University of Auckland*

 # Car Driving Controller
 ## Description